-Four different seasons with four ever-changing sets of style trends can threaten to burn a hole in even the savviest shopper's pocket.
-Well, fear not, because you have it on good authority (from, well, us) that this spring's wardrobe reshuffle needn't take more than eight carefully picked items.
-Yep, you can get your spring style entirely on point without sacrificing that weekend away you had planned.
+Four seasons with four ever-changing sets of style trends can threaten to burn a hole in even the savviest shopper's pocket.
+Well, fear not, because you have it on good authority (from, well, us) that this spring's wardrobe reshuffle needn't take more than nine carefully picked items.
+Yep, you can get your spring style entirely on point with items that you already have in your wardrobe.

 Keep scrolling to see the concise and effective spring wardrobe that will do all the hard work for you, and shop our favourite pieces for each of the elements.

-We all know that spring and dresses go together like winter and shearling, and this year, split-front styles are reigning supreme.
-Wear them with sheer tights until temperatures rise.
+Style Notes: We all know that spring and dresses go together like winter and shearling, and this season, puff-sleeve styles are reigning supreme.
+Wear them with tights and boots until temperatures rise.

-While we still adore heavier fabrics like velvet and wool, there's nothing quite as satisfying as slipping into something lighter come spring.
-Right now, there are plenty of linen and cotton suits to choose from.
+Style Notes: While we still adore heavier fabrics like velvet and cashmere, there's nothing quite as satisfying as slipping into something lighter come spring.
+Opt for one of the many, many linen and cotton suits out there, and wear with chunky boots.

-This '90s wardrobe staple is back on the agenda.
-Instead of mini iterations, keep your hemlines long and pair them with basic jersey tops like the minimalist style icon Sylvie Mus.
+Style Notes: This '90s wardrobe staple is back on the agenda.
+Though mini iterations will reappear in the summer months, for now, keep your hemlines long, and pair them with basic jersey tops like the minimalist style icon Sylvie Mus did.

-It's still too soon for short sleeves, so ease yourself out of your roll-neck with a pretty white blouse.
-Then, when temperatures really begin to soar, swap your strides for a breezy linen skirt.
+Style Notes: It's still too soon for short sleeves, so ease yourself out of your roll-neck with a pretty white blouse.
+Then, when temperatures really begin to soar, swap your jeans for a breezy linen skirt.